SyedHaris2/node-todo-cicd/README.md

 # ✅ Status

-This deployment is live and functional using ECS Fargate + ALB.
+This README documents the full ECS Fargate deployment process.
+All AWS resources have been deleted to avoid charges, but the guide and screenshots remain for educational use..